 Here are some other great reasons to love it.

-- Hearty and nutritious with plenty of potatoes and veggies
+- Hearty and nutritious with plenty of veggies

 - Ideal for potlucks and friendly winter gatherings